Why we did this project

 These moves are changing how some of the key commissioning ‘tasks’ – ie, the activities like setting priorities, procuring services and monitoring performance – are delivered and potentially who does them.

-This project seeks to understand these developments and support local health and care systems to evolve their commissioning approach by sharing learning from local systems which are re-thinking the role of commissioning.
+This project sought to understand these developments and support local health and care systems to evolve their commissioning approach by sharing learning from local systems which are re-thinking the role of commissioning.

-We will seek to inform local systems as they evolve their commissioning approach by exploring a number of strands of evidence, in particular:
+We sought to inform local systems as they evolve their commissioning approach by exploring a number of strands of evidence, in particular:

 - lessons from previous models of commissioning in the English NHS

 - learning from innovative systems in England – both the ‘philosophy’ they are using to develop their commissioning approach, and what this means for how they practically deliver the key planning activities.

-To do this, we will draw on published literature and undertake field work in three case study systems in England and in Scotland.
+To do this, we drew on published literature and undertook field work in three case study systems in England.